 Live CME activities including courses, conferences, and workshops, take place at a specified date, time and location.
-Texas A&M University College of Medicine Office of CME has commitment to offering quality continuing medical education for physicians and other healthcare professionals supports our mission to pursue lifelong learning activities.
+Texas A&M University School of Medicine has commitment to offering quality continuing medical education for physicians and other healthcare professionals supports our mission to pursue lifelong learning activities.
 To this end, our programs are designed to engage learners in interactive learning sessions; provide the most up-to-date information and strategies; and develop or enhance skills that may be applied in clinical practice, research, or teaching.